wb-airbus/soxy/README.md

 - Citrix client on Linux, macOS and Windows.

 On the remote host, soxy can run as a standalone Windows executable or can be embedded in other applications as a DLL.
-In release mode, this part of soxy is to be as small as possible (<200KB).
+In release mode, this part of soxy is kept as small as possible (<200KB).
 It is built without any logging related code (even log message strings are absent from the binary) and without symbols.

 ![](big_picture.png)